lukasoppermann/html5sortable/README.md

 * Less than 1KB (minified and gzipped).
 * Built using native HTML5 drag and drop API.
 * Supports both list and grid style layouts.
-* Similar API and behaviour to jquery-ui sortable plugin.
 * Works in IE 5.5+, Firefox 3.5+, Chrome 3+, Safari 3+ and, Opera 12+.
 * Comes with an AngularJS directive.